-The Corporation continues to manage risks to its business, in particular, the open-market fish supply environment, individual quota entitlement buyback from commercial fishers on Lake Winnipeg by the Government of Manitoba, and increasing supplies of walleye into Freshwater's sales markets from the Great Lakes.
+The Corporation continues to manage risks to its business, in particular the open-market fish supply environment, individual quota entitlement buyback from commercial fishers by the Government of Manitoba, and increasing supplies of walleye into Freshwater's sales markets from Great Lakes.
 Management has evaluated these risks and has determined that its plans and strategies are expected to continue to allow the Corporation to operate for the foreseeable future.
-The strategies including the plans and objectives to address these risks are outlined in the 2023 to 2027 Corporate Plan Summary which has been approved by the Board of Directors and is pending approval from the Government of Canada.
+The strategies including the plans and objectives to address these risks are outlined in the 2024 to 2028 Corporate Plan Summary which has been approved by the Board of Directors and is pending approval from the Government of Canada.